 The Detroit Coney Dog was created by a Greek sheepherder, Constantine "Gust" Keros in 1917.
 Soon after clearing Ellis Island he went to Coney Island and tasted a hot dog.
 Then he went to Detroit to seek his fortune on the auto assembly line.
 He didn't speak English, so he swept floors until he could afford a popcorn cart, and eventually he opened American Coney Island where he served hot dogs like the one he tasted on Coney Island.

 Legend has it that one day a customer asked him to ladle some of his homemade chili onto the hot dog, and the rest is history.

-The prototypic Detroit Coney Dog is a pork and beef frank with natural casing, top loaded with mustard, then a chili made mostly from beef hearts, and crowned with chopped onions.
+The prototypic Detroit Coney Dog is a pork and beef frank with natural casing, often made by Koegel, top loaded with mustard, then a chili made mostly from beef hearts, and crowned with chopped onions.
 No beans in the chili.
 It is served all around the state in restaurants called Coney Islands.
 No ketchup, and never any cheese.
 You want that, get a Cincinatti Coney.

 If you are in Detroit, check out the original American Coney Island founded by Gust and Lafayette Coney Island founded by his brother, both in downtown Detroit, right next door to each other.
 If you stand out front looking like you're trying to make up your mind, the staff of one or the other may come out and drag you in.
 When you order, to get the real deal, make like a Buddhist monk and ask for "one with everything".